Stakeholders

-Now that we have a seat at the table, we must continue to prove the value of what we do and that we can do it well.
-Through educating and explaining my design decisions, I’ve been able to establish a trust with non-designers which has impacted how we work and what we build together.
+Now that we have a seat at the table, designers must continue to prove the value of what we do and that we can do it well.
+Through educating and explaining design decisions, I’ve been able to establish a trust with non-designers which has impacted how we work and what we build together.
 Even asking the "dumb" questions for clarity breaks down barriers, gives everyone else permission to admit when they don't know something, thus allowing us to show everyone what we know.

 Strategy